YitziG/wa-store/README.md

 # WhatsApp Store Bot

-A simple WhatsApp bot that allows users to view products from a Wix store.
+A WhatsApp bot that allows users to browse and purchase products from a Wix store.

 ## Prerequisites